 This was a quick solution when I had family at the last minute for dinner.
 My in-laws favorite dessert is apple pie, so I made these muffin tin personal pies.
 This took me about 1 1/4 hours from prep to finish.
-I made the crust and filling from scratch.
-You could use pre-made crust and filling to cut the time by more than half.

 These mini pies offer the perfect ratio of crust to pie and let you have a taste without getting too full.
 This is a page about miniature pumpkin pies.

 Make mini, one serving, lemon meringue pies in a muffin pan.
 This is a page about mini lemon meringue pies.

 Hand held pies, whether sweet or savory, are fun to make and eat.
 They often consist of a folded pie crust, sprinkled with sugar.